Writing Powerful Alt Text message For Pictures

 Not really everyone uses this null ALT text message for spacer images.
 Some websites stick in alt=”spacer image”.
 Imagine just how annoying this is certainly for a display screen reader consumer, especially when you may have ten of which in a line.
 A display reader would definitely say, “Image, spacer image” ten times in a line (screen readers usually say the word, “Image”, before browsing out its ALT text) – given that isn’t useful!

 Other web developers easily leave out the ALT aspect for spacer images (and perhaps different images).
 In this instance, most display readers should read the actual filename, that could be ‘newsite/images/’.
 A display screen reader would definitely announce this image because “Image, media site slash images reduce one cote spacer us dot gif”.
-Picture what this might sound like in cases where there were 10 of these in a row!
+Picture what this might sound like in cases where there were 10 of these in a row inflatable wedding tent!

 Bullets and icons